magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 ## Callbacks and Result Objects in CSP

 CSP relies on a set of cloud-hosted services.
-To perform asynchronous operations in CSP, like fetching and storing data from servers, there are two key patterns to be aware of: Callbacks and the Result Object.
+To perform asynchronous operations in CSP, like fetching and storing data from servers, there are two key patterns to be aware of: Callbacks and Result Objects.

 ### Callbacks